 between the College Democrats and the College Republicans; volunteering at the YMCA and schools in the Tuscaloosa community; International Mixer to promote cultural awareness; Hip-Hop Exercise;

 Adopt-A-Freshman Mentoring Program; an annual Black History Trivia Bowl; and contributions to the Lupus Foundation in honor of one of our past members.

-For information involving the Lamda Zeta Chapter of Delta Sigma Theta, please contact NPHC Advisor Nicole Jackson.
+For information involving the Lambda Zeta Chapter of Delta Sigma Theta, please contact NPHC Advisor Nicole Jackson.